project-gemmi/gemmi/docs/grid.rst

   >>> arr[10, 10, 10]  # -> corresponds to Position(2, 3, 4)
   2.0333264

-(If your points are not on the grid -- get in touch -- there might be another way.)
+(If your points are not on a regular grid -- get in touch -- there might be another way.)